A bunch of mental patients, locked-up and worrying over the nation’s political unrest

-After the screening, there was a candid Q&A session with the director himself, Ketan Mehta and the producer, Shailja Kejriwal (of Zeal For Unity).
+After the screening, there was a candid Q&A session with the director himself, Ketan Mehta and the producer.

 Toba Tek Singh is the adaptation of Saadat Hassan Manto’s short story of the same name.
 Set in 1947’s Lahore, Bishan Singh (played by Pankaj Kapur) is a mental patient who has not slept for ten years.